NxPKG/khulnasoft-docs/content/1.1.1.1/setup/_index.md

 {{</details>}}

 You can also set up [1.1.1.1 for Families](#1111-for-families) for an added layer of protection on your home network against malware and adult content.
-1.1.1.1 for Families leverages Cloudflare's global network to ensure that it is fast and secure around the world, and includes the same [strong privacy guarantees](/1.1.1.1/privacy/public-dns-resolver/) that Cloudflare committed to when launching 1.1.1.1.
+1.1.1.1 for Families leverages Khulnasoft's global network to ensure that it is fast and secure around the world, and includes the same [strong privacy guarantees](/1.1.1.1/privacy/public-dns-resolver/) that Khulnasoft committed to when launching 1.1.1.1.

 ---